 For that matter, containment had worked against Saddam Hussein.
 In the 12 years after the first Gulf War, we kept him in a box, where he was no threat to us or his neighbors.
 In 2002, he even had to accept the return of United Nations weapons inspectors — who found no weapons of mass destruction because, thanks to our efforts, he had none.

 But as Yale foreign policy scholar Ian Shapiro noted in his 2007 book "Containment: Rebuilding a Strategy Against Global Terror" (just published in paperback), the Bush administration was dissatisfied.
+One reason was its unfounded certitude that Hussein had weapons of mass destruction.
+Deputy Defense Secretary Paul Wolfowitz also complained that containing Iraq had cost a staggering $30 billion over those 12 years.

 Today, that sounds like a bargain.
 The long-term cost of the Iraq war, according to an estimate by Nobel Laureate economist Joseph Stiglitz, will exceed $3 trillion — or 100 times the cost lamented by Wolfowitz.